 It’s an exciting step closer to the “self-optimizing digital journey.”

 We love finding smart ways to help marketing teams with both the data Sitecore collects as well as its marketing features.
-What we learned at Symposium 2017 made us even more keen about the investments Sitecore is making.

 With Sitecore 7 and 8 we had the introduction of the xDB, a flexible and powerful database collecting behaviour across the customer journey.